Ms Loraine Bant - Chair of Governors/Foundation Governor

 Stephen is a Local Authority Governor and former pupil of the school.
 With a background in finance and systems, Stephen spent most of his working life in the travel industry as an International Tour Operator.

-My name is Emma Sandy and I work for St Nicholas, School outreach team as the Specialist Teacher for Social Emotional and Mental Health.
-My job, when I’m not a school Governors is to support the Nursery settings, Primary and Secondary Schools in the Canterbury and Coastal district.
+My name is Emma Harrison and I work for St Nicholas, School outreach team as the Specialist Teacher for Social Emotional and Mental Health.
+My job, when I’m not a school Governor, is to support the Nursery settings, Primary and Secondary Schools in the Canterbury and Coastal district.
 I am the Vice Chair of the Learning and Development group and meet regularly with the Healthy Body, Healthy Mind Hub.
-I am a Governor of Birchington Church of England Primary School because I am interested supporting school development.
-I particularly like to take part in a variety of school initiatives, such as, Healthy School week and Enterprise week.
-I enjoy visiting the pupils and staff at the school and taking part in events such as church services, school fairs and Collective Worship.
+I am a Governor of Birchington Church of England Primary School because I am interested in supporting school development.
+I particularly like to take part in a variety of school initiatives, such as Healthy School week and Enterprise week.
+I enjoy visiting the pupils and staff at the school and taking part in events such as church services, school fairs and Collective Worships.

 I am delighted to be working at Birchington CE Primary School.
 I began working here on a supply basis in January 2016 with every intention of leaving at the end of the academic year.
 However, within just a couple of months, I realised how much I enjoyed being a part of such a friendly, supportive and cohesive staff.
 It was very evident that all the staff share the same ethos – that every child is unique and deserves the best that we, as teachers, can give.
 As a practising Christian, I have played a key role in supporting staff, particularly during turbulent times, in their personal lives.
 Staff prayer is now available weekly as a group prayer meeting and at other times on request.
 I am keen to continue to enhance the Christian ethos of the school for staff, pupils and parents.
 I have been actively involved in introducing prayer spaces across the school and currently support the Spirituality Team as a KS2 link.
 I have also put up several displays in prominent places and have introduced the children in KS2 to different ways to pray and worship.
 With regards to the curriculum I have supported the Communications Hub and currently lead the Computing Hub, ensuring that the curriculum and assessment fulfils National Curriculum standards.
 I am very open to trialling new ideas and enjoy developing those already in place.
 I strongly believe that children should be given opportunities to develop their learning; both in the classroom and in the wider environment.
 I am now at a point where I would like the opportunity to represent, speak for and support staff in a more practical role.
 I see being part of the governing body of the school as a privilege and very much look forward to playing a part in moving the school forward.